OPPOSITION TO A NEW QUARRY FOR FISH CREEK

 OUR CONCERNS

-The existing quarry is now a very deep pit, 80m, and surrounded by trees planted more than 25 years ago and is largely invisible.
+The existing quarry is now an 80m deep pit and is surrounded by trees planted more than 25 years ago and is largely invisible.
 The new quarry is at the top of a hill and has no trees around it to diffuse dust and noise.
 It will be visible from many kilometres away, impacting the views of Wilsons Promontory from Hoddle Range and Mount Nicoll , effectively destroying the natural beauty of this pristine region.

 This is a view from the Hoddle Range looking toward Wilsons Prom.
 The red marked area is the site for the proposed quarry.